ITU-BDSA2024-GROUP30/Chirp/docs/Sophie.md

 ### Deployment

-<p>Figure XXXXXX shows how our program deploys by way of our Github workflow.
-Upon a push to main, the workflow will always be triggered, ensuring automatic deployment.
-For more control, we also have a Workflow trigger on Github where we can deploy from any branch.
+Figure XXXXXX shows how our program deploys from the GitHub workflow *Executable Release of Chirp*.
+The workflow is always triggered by a push to main, ensuring automatic deployment.
+For more control, we also have a workflow trigger on GitHub, where we can deploy from any branch.
-The workflow takes care of building and publishing the project, as well as sending artifacts and secrets to the Azure host.
-When the workflow is finished, the website is updated.</p>
+This workflow takes care of building and publishing the project, as well as sending artifacts and secrets to the Azure host.
+When the workflow is finished, the website is updated.

 ![Illustration of the deployment process for _Chirp!_](../docs/images/BDSA-deployment.png)